SAP-samples/btp-generative-ai-hub-use-cases/01-social-media-citizen-reporting/python_app/README.md

     cf login
     ```

-4. When prompted, enter your user credentials: the email and password you have used to register your trial or productive SAP BTP account.
+4. When prompted, enter your user credentials: the email and password you have used to register your productive SAP BTP account.

 5. Choose the org name and space where you want to create your application.

 6. Deploy the application on Cloud Foundry.
-To do that, in the python code directory, execute:
+To do that, execute:

     ```shell
     cf push --random-route
     ```

-    If you’re using a trial account, you don’t need to choose anything.
-You can use only one org name, and your default space is dev.
     Make sure you always execute cf push in the directory where the manifest.yml file is located!

 7. When the staging and deployment steps are completed, the application should be successfully started and its details displayed in the command console.